oxtoacart/shellattach/README.md

 ```
 > ./shellstart 6789 55885
-Loaded sattach agent, listening for socat connection at port 6789
+Loaded shellattach agent, listening for socat connection at port 6789
 ```

 Connect to the remote shell